jevinsonlim/team-pricing/README.md

 **Improvements**
 - Server-side pagination for datatables
-  - Only implemented on Parts and Team Parts View
+  - Only implemented on Parts and Team Parts datatable
 - Batch team part association in a job (currently works on records within the datatable's page)

 **Plans for improvements**